Gneiss

 Gneiss (/naɪs/ NYSE) is a common and widely distributed type of metamorphic rock.
 It is formed by high-temperature and high-pressure metamorphic processes acting on formations composed of igneous or sedimentary rocks.
-Gneiss forms at higher temperatures and pressures than schist.
+This rock is formed under pressures ranging from 2 to 15 kbar, sometimes even more, and temperatures over 300 °C (572 °F).
 Gneiss nearly always shows a banded texture characterized by alternating darker and lighter colored bands and without a distinct cleavage.

 Gneisses are common in the ancient crust of continental shields.
 Some of the oldest rocks on Earth are gneisses, such as the Acasta Gneiss.

 Description

 In traditional English and North American usage, a gneiss is a coarse-grained metamorphic rock showing compositional banding (gneissic banding) but poorly developed schistosity and indistinct cleavage.
 In other words, it is a metamorphic rock composed of mineral grains easily seen with the unaided eye, which form obvious compositional layers, but which has only a weak tendency to fracture along these layers.
 In Europe, the term has been more widely applied to any coarse, mica-poor, high-grade metamorphic rock.

 The British Geological Survey (BGS) and the International Union of Geological Sciences (IUGS) both use gneiss as a broad textural category for medium- to coarse-grained metamorphic rock that shows poorly developed schistosity, with compositional layering over 5 mm thick and tending to split into plates over 1 cm thick.
 Neither definition depends on composition or origin, though rocks poor in platy minerals are more likely to produce gneissose texture.
 Gneissose rocks thus are largely recrystallized but do not carry large quantities of micas, chlorite or other platy minerals.
 Metamorphic rock showing stronger schistosity is classified as schist, while metamorphic rock devoid of schistosity is called a granofels.

 Gneisses that are metamorphosed igneous rocks or their equivalent are termed granite gneisses, diorite gneisses, and so forth.
 Gneiss rocks may also be named after a characteristic component such as garnet gneiss, biotite gneiss, albite gneiss, and so forth.
 Orthogneiss designates a gneiss derived from an igneous rock, and paragneiss is one from a sedimentary rock.

 Both the BGS and the IUGS use gneissose to describe rocks with the texture of gneiss, though gneissic also remains in common use.
 For example, a gneissose metagranite or a gneissic metagranite both mean a granite that has been metamorphosed and thereby acquired gneissose texture.